MaxLeachBioinformatics/Group-B/README.md

 <i>Remember when life itself seems lunatic, who knows where madness lies?</i><br/>
 <i>Perhaps to be too practical is madness.</i><br/><br/>
 Howdy Visitors!
 The broken doors are open — come and enter and be home.<br/>
-This is our repository for the BS7120 Steered-Research Project.<br/>
+This is our repository for the BS7120 Steered-Research Project.
 We are the Academy Award-winning Group B.<br/><br/>
-In this project, we attempted to reproduce the findings of Darmanis et al.(2015).<br/>
+In this project, we attempted to reproduce the findings of Darmanis et al.(2015).
+We replicated the analysis pipelines in attempt to validate its results and examine its accuracy as well as evaluate the robustness of the described method.
+We hope to gain additional insights by implementing an alternative data analysis pipeline and perform an unbiased appraisal.<br/><br/>
 Main Contributors of the project are:<br/>
   ![GitHub Contributors Image](https://contrib.rocks/image?repo=MaxLeachBioinformatics/Group-B)
 <br/><br/>You can find the Python, R, shell (or PBS), AWK scripts and the graphs of the project in the respective folders.